regolith-linux/website/content/en/docs/Getting started/install.md

 ```
 $ sudo apt install regolith-desktop
 ```
 5. Reboot the computer, and when logging in select the "Regolith" session in the gear menu.
+At this point you can remove or keep `ubuntu-session`.

 ## Uninstallation of `regolith-desktop`